 The Remuneration Committee is responsible for the execution and supervision of CapMan’s compensation schemes.
 All members of CapMan’s Remuneration committee are independent.
-In 2016, Karri Kaitue was elected Chairman and Dirk Beeusaert and Claes de Neergaard members of the Remuneration committee.
+In 2017, Andreas Tallberg was elected Chairman and Catarina Fagerholm and Ari Tolppanen members of the Remuneration committee.
 According to the Finnish Corporate Governance Code, the majority of the members of the remuneration committee have to be independent.
 The CEO or any other member of the Management Group is not entitled to sit on the Remuneration Committee.
 The duties of the Remuneration Committee are defined in the charter of the committee and shall reflect the requirements of the company.
 CapMan follows proper corporate governance standards where e.g. the compensation of employees has to be approved by a supervisor (the one-over-one principle) and the compensation of the CEO and the Management Group is decided by the Board of Directors based on the recommendation of the Remuneration Committee.
 CapMan publishes its remuneration statement annually as per recommendations.

 13. How is CapMan’s compensation scheme in line with its year-end result target?

-The short-term scheme covers all CapMan employees and its central objective is earnings per share, for which the Board of Directors has set a minimum target.
+The short-term scheme covers all CapMan employees, excluding CEO and CFO of the company, and its central objective is earnings per share, for which the Board of Directors has set a minimum target.
 Short-term bonuses for investment teams are based on the result of the Management Company business for their respective investment partnership, and the minimum level of earnings per share provides the basis for receiving bonuses.

 The long-term scheme consists of carried interest payable to investment teams and stock option programmes for CapMan’s key personnel.
+In addition to this, CapMan has an investment based long-term incentive plan for key employees.
 The carried interest payable to investment teams is based on the success of investments made in the corresponding funds.
 This arrangement is in line with international industry practice.
-Currently CapMan Plc has two stock option programmes – Option Programme 2013 and Option Programme 2016 – in place as part of its incentive and commitment arrangements for key personnel.
-The Board of Directors decides annually on the distribution of stock options to the key personnel employed or recruited by the Group.
+In the investment based long-term incentive plan the participants are committed to shareholder value creation by investing a significant amount into the CapMan Plc share.

 14. Do CapMan’s Management Group and Board of Directors own CapMan shares?